allegroai/clearml-docs/docs/webapp/webapp_profile.md

 A dialog box will appear with an invitation link to send to the invited users.
 Existing members will receive an in-app notification informing them that they can join your workspace.

-After inviting users, the page will redirect to the [User Management](#user-management) section, where the pending invitations are displayed.
+After inviting users, the page will redirect to the [Users & Groups](#users--groups) section, where the pending invitations are displayed.

 ### Leaving a Workspace